TheAwakened/awake-api/README.md

 ---

 ### Create Awakening Record
 To create a new awakening record.
 Note that authentication is needed for this endpoint.
+The `time` is formatted according to ISO 8601, a standardized date format.

 ```
 POST /api/awakenings